2. Software installation

-Now all installations will be local to that virtual environment.
+Now all subsequent installations will be local to that virtual environment, until you

 We support TensorFlow 1 and TensorFlow 2.
 There are versions of these compiled for Intel and AMD processors to provide the best performance on those hosts.

-As a result, there are four Python wheel files that can be installed with
+As a result, there are four Python wheel files that are included in the Poplar SDK that can be installed with

 You must install the correct wheel file for your host CPU.
 You can